Girl Scouting is for every girl, everywhere—where today's girls can become tomorrow's leaders.

 Girl Scout Mission

-Membership in Girl Scouts is open to girls in grades K through 12; women and men over the age of 17 can join as adult members.
+Membership in Girl Scouts is open to girls in grades K-12; women and men over the age of 17 can join as adult members.
 Girls join for fun and friendship, but they also learn about building character and self-esteem and serving their communities—the core qualities of Girl Scouting.
-In partnership with committed adults, girls develop qualities that will serve them all their lives – like strong values, social conscience, and conviction about their own potential and self-worth.
+In partnership with committed adults, girls develop qualities that will serve them all their lives – like strong values, social conscience and conviction about their own potential and self-worth.

-Girl Scouts of Eastern Missouri (GSEM) serves 60,000 girls and is supported by 18,000 adult volunteers.
+Girl Scouts of Eastern Missouri serves more than 51,000 girls and is supported by 18,000 adult volunteers.